WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 **Encoding content**

-1. Click on the desired source video that you have just uploaded, and then click **Encode** at the bottom of the page.
+1. Click on the desired source video, in this case the one that you have just uploaded, and then click **Encode** at the bottom of the page.

-1. In the Windows Azure Media Encoder dialog, choose from one of the common or advanced encoding presets.
+1. In the **Windows Azure Media Encoder** dialog, choose from one of the common or advanced encoding presets.
 For this task purposes, choose **Playback via HTML5 (IE/Chrome/Safari)**.
+More information about the presets:

 	**Common Presets**